emprcl/signls/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/emprcl/signls) ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/emprcl/signls/build.yml)

 Signls is a non-linear, generative midi sequencer designed for music composition and live performance.
-It runs in the terminal (TUI).
+It's cross-platform (Linux, macOS et Windows) and it runs in the terminal (TUI).

+It takes inspiration from [Orca](https://100r.co/site/orca.html) and [Nodal](https://nodalmusic.com/).

 **_Signls is still in development, but it is expected to be relatively stable.
 Comprehensive documentation is coming soon._**